Jamnic98/scrabble-scorekeeper/README.md

 # Scrabble Scorekeeper
-> A program that calculates the number of points awarded for a move in the popular board game, *Scrabble*.
+> Built with React, this program calculates the number of points awarded for a move in the board game, *Scrabble*.
 >
 > App link: https://scrabble-scorekeeper.netlify.app/

 ## Table of contents
 * [General info](#general-info)